Bajaj Dominar 400 launched in matte black colour

 The Bajaj Dominar 400 impresses with its ride and handling.
 The stance is also perfect.
 You sit straight and upright.
 The seat is broad and comfortable.
 The wide and tall handlebar gives it a big bike feel.
 It also keeps you comfortable, especially on long rides.
 Despite being heavy, the bike doesn’t feel so on the move.
 Taking turns and banking on curves are quite enjoyable on this power cruiser, unlike some of the other bikes it competes with.

-The tyres on the Bajaj Dominar 400 also need to be complimented.
+The tyres on the Bajaj Dominar 400 are good and much needed for this bike.
 These MRFs are soft compound tyres that offer very good grip.
 The ride is on the firmer side.
 Its not stiff as such but at low speeds on bad roads, you tend to feel some jolts.
 The firm suspension setting though helps a lot in handling and weight management of this bike.
 Braking is very impressive too.
 The large 320mm front discs have great stopping prowess and with twin channel ABS, its very reassuring.

 Also Read: Yamaha FZ25 Price and Launch Date